Broken Bone (Types of Bone Fractures) (cont.)

 Basilar skull fractures describe damage to bone at the base of the brain.
 Physical findings may include bloody drainage from the ear or nose, bruising behind the ear (Battle's sign), and bruising around the eyes (Raccoon eyes).

-With a depressed skull fracture, the bone is broken and one piece is pushed inward.
+With a depressed skull fracture, the bone is broken and fragments are pushed inward.
 Depending upon depth of the bony depression and whether there is brain tissue involvement, surgery may be required.

 With an open skull fracture, the scalp is lacerated and the wound may connect with the fibrous coverings of the brain (meninges).
 Surgery is often performed to help prevent infection.